 Unlike many models who fade from prominence, McMenamy has maintained significant industry relevance.
 She has continued to work selectively, appearing in high-profile editorial shoots and runway shows well into her later career.

-Throughout her career, McMenamy has been represented by top-tier agencies that recognized her unique positioning within the fashion industry.
+Throughout her career, McMenamy has been represented by top-tier agencies that recognized her unique positioning within the fashion ecosystem.
 Her representation has consistently emphasized her artistic value beyond traditional commercial modeling parameters.